The journal of a fool who may now be regretting his drunken boasts and plans back in the bubble.

 There are two stations listed in the guide so I was always going to hit this one first, after all Eudaemon Anchorage is a fully fledged space station.
 Actually this place is an ok mining depot, and the whole system would not look out of place back in the Bubble.
 Still no point in me hanging around.
 A quick refuel just so I can’t be accused of wasting the ground crew’s time and then off to civilisation.

-Oh side note, I spotted a third station in the system, but Orange Vista Enterprises are not on the list so I’m off the hook with that one.
+Oh side note, I spotted a third station in the system, but Orange Vista Enterprises is not on the list so I’m off the hook with that one.

 Day 5 Part 3 – Eudoxus Hithe to Eudaemon Anchorage (no jumps)